rvojtus/UMLift/README.md

 ## About The Project

-This project came from the need to have a lightweight and informal way to engage in the world of Model-Driven Development and its meta-model creation.
-The current standard for MDD is Eclipse Modeling Framework (EMF).
-It doesn't support such informal design approach.
-Moreover, the EMF usage is tightly integrated with the Eclipse IDE, which is limiting.
+This project was born out of the need for a lightweight and informal approach to Model-Driven Development (MDD) and meta-model creation.
+The current standard, the Eclipse Modeling Framework (EMF), does not support such an informal design process.
+Additionally, EMF is tightly integrated with the Eclipse IDE, which can be restrictive.

 ## Overview